 The main difference between the early season (November through January) and the late season (February and March) is the amount of ambient light at night.
 In the early season, though the sun does set, twilight lingers throughout the night.
 In the late season it is quite dark most of the night.Do I need to get special evacuation insurance to participate in Antarctica Camping?

-All passengers on voyages to Antarctica on Sea Spirit must purchase Emergency Evacuation Insurance to a minimum benefit of USD 150,000.
-Passengers participating in Antarctica Camping must ensure that their policy does not specifically exclude camping.
+All passengers on Sea Spirit voyages to Antarctica must purchase travel medical insurance which should include emergency evacuation and repatriation.
+We recommend coverage of at least USD 200,000.
+Passengers participating in Antarctica Camping must ensure that their policy does not exclude camping.